12beesinatrenchcoat/12beesinatrenchcoat/README.md

 I am a human being, high-school student, and wannabe stuff maker.
 At least, when I'm not procrastinating.
 Or sleeping.
 Or both.

 ## 🔭 i’m currently working on
-A game for a game jam with a friend of mine.
+I'm continuing work on an [incremental game](https://github.com/AndyThePie/pencil-to-pluto) made originally for a game jam.
 And also a [Discord bot](https://github.com/AndyThePie/slabbot).
+A lot of stuff outside of the code world, though,

 ## 🌱 i’m currently learning
 A lot.
 It's summer.
 Messing around a bit with **C#** and **JavaScript**.
 (I should probably figure out TypeScript some day, it sounds cool...)